 Make sure you’re ready for any changes to your existing expenses.
 Think about how much you currently spend on your mortgage repayments, insurance, maintenance, rates, commuting and other costs.
 Compare this to your new repayments to make sure moving is the right decision for you.

 Same day, simultaneous settlement is ideal.
 It’s when the sale of your current home and the purchase of your new home happen on the same day, so the funds just move from one loan to the other.
 It also means you won’t have to pay two mortgages at once, or rent a place in between selling and buying.
-Talk to your Home Finance Manager and settlement agent to see if they can help you make it work.
+Talk to your Home Lending Specialist and settlement agent to see if they can help you make it work.

 There are always costs involved when buying and selling properties – things like bank, settlement and transfer of land fees, plus stamp duty.
 Take a look at our guide to upfront home buying costs, and estimate buying and selling costs with our home loan fees calculator.